Compound Interest Calculator India 2025

 Consider tax implications and choose tax-efficient instruments

-Compound Interest FAQs
+Compound Interest Calculator FAQs

 Compound interest is when you earn interest not only on your original principal amount but also on previously earned interest.
 This creates a snowball effect where your money grows exponentially over time.
 For example, if you invest ₹1,00,000 at 8% annual interest compounded annually, after one year you'll have ₹1,08,000.
 In the second year, you'll earn 8% on ₹1,08,000, not just the original ₹1,00,000.